G4 (group): 2014–2015: Reunion and G4 Christmas

 In November 2014, after announcing via Twitter that they would be reuniting, G4 performed at the Barbican Hall with support from Charlotte Jaconelli.
 Stiff declined, stating that he wished to focus solely on his opera career, but he was replaced by Nick Ashby, making him the third bass to sing with the group.
 Originally meant to be a one-night-only concert, G4 later confirmed on The Alan Titchmarsh Show that they would be touring the country in 2015.
 Prior to this, the group's first official live performance was at the Leeds Christmas Lights Switch-On alongside former X Factor winner Sam Bailey.

 In June 2015, G4 announced that they would be releasing their fourth album G4 Christmas via PledgeMusic.
 This was followed by "Christmas by Candlelight" Tour of eight dates around the UK in Cathedrals and Churches.

-2016: Back for Good Tour, G4 Love Songs and Christmas By Candlelight 2016
+2016–2017: Back for Good Tour, G4 Love Songs and Christmas By Candlelight 2016

-On 6 September 2016, G4 announced a new PledgeMusic campaign to fund their fifth studio album G4 Love Songs.
+On 6 September 2016, G4 announced another PledgeMusic campaign to fund their fifth studio album G4 Love Songs including appearances from Merrill Osmond and Lesley Garrett and the orchestration of the City Of Prague Symphony Orchestra.